 It is notable that the GH4 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Df does not offer wifi capability.
+In contrast, the Df does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the GH4 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GH4 was succeeded by the Panasonic GH5, while the Df does not have a direct successor.
+Both the Df and the GH4 have been discontinued, but can regularly be found used on eBay.
+The GH4 was replaced by the Panasonic GH5, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon Df Manual (free pdf) or the online Panasonic GH4 Manual.

 So how do things add up?
 Is the Nikon Df better than the Panasonic GH4 or vice versa?
 The listing below highlights the relative strengths of the two models.